TRAUMA SENSITIVE YOGA

 Weekend Rates Add $25 per Hour

-Call or email me to schedule a free consultation, to see if we are well suited to work together.
-If so, prior to our initial appointment, I will email you a HIPPA compliant link to complete intake forms online.
+Call or email me to schedule a free consultation to see if we’re a good fit to work together.
+If so, before our first appointment, I’ll send you a HIPAA-compliant link to complete your intake forms online.